-The images below are provided to help you make an accurate Differential Failure Analysis.
+The images below are provided to help you make an accurate Analysis of Ring & Pinion or Bearing Failure.
 A visual inspection of the failed or damaged ring and pinion gears and/or bearings will usually indicate the cause of most failures.

 Normal Ring and Pinion Wear: